 This post may contain affiliate links.
 Please read my full disclosure policy here.

-I don’t know about you, but the lack of appreciation for my hard work really bugged me for awhile, until made a major shift in my way of thinking.
-I shifted my motivation from extrinsic to intrinsic.
+I don’t know about you, but the lack of appreciation (or even acknowledgment) for my hard work really bugged me for a while.
+Then I made a major shift in my way of thinking.

 What the heck is intrinsic motivation?Intrinsic motivation is motivation that comes from inside us.
 It’s that intangible feeling of joy, satisfaction, or pride we feel when we know we’re doing a great job or helping someone else.
 Using intrinsic motivation means striving to treat doing a task as its own reward rather than relying on family, friends, or society in general to recognize what you do.

 Find motivation by making the task itself pleasurable